-No, they are not, because the interest rates they charge violate New Jersey's usury laws .
-New Jersey has an interest rate cap of 30%, and rates offered by car title lenders is often well in excess of 100%.
+The legality of car title loans in New Jersey is problematic for the lender because of the interest rates they usually charge.
+They often violate New Jersey's usury laws, because they set forth an interest rate cap of 30%, and rates offered by car title lenders are often well in excess of 100%.

 In fact, many of their web sites do not disclose the APR.
 The site may have an FAQ page, but a frequent question like "What are your rates?" is not answered.
 The biggest downside, of course, is that if you do not pay the loan and the usurious interest, you will end up losing your car.